cjus/node-neo4j-presentation/presentation/teleprompt.md

 Such a graph could become the basis for an intelligent contact management application.

 > Enter Neo4j

-There are lots of [graph databases] to choose from.^
+^ There are lots of [graph databases] to choose from.

 In addition, there are products which offer Graph Database functionality combined with document and key/value stores, such as [OrientDB] and [ArangoDB].